-The OF-CEAS technique allows for the development of sensitive, compact, robust and reliable instruments to perform in-situ trace gas analysis.
-After a single calibration with a reference standard, an OF-CEAS instrument delivers in real time absolute CO concentrations that are in excellent agreement over one week with state of the art gas chromatograph referenced to the same calibration scale.
+The OF-CEAS technique allows for the development of sensitive, compact, robust and reliable instruments to perform in situ trace gas analysis.
+After a single calibration with a reference standard, an OF-CEAS instrument delivers in real-time absolute CO concentrations that are in excellent agreement over 1 week with a state-of-the-art gas chromatograph referenced to the same calibration scale.
 Similar performance is expected on other trace molecules for which sufficiently strong absorption lines are available.
-To reach the best accuracy, the GC is periodically calibrated with a standard gas every 30 min and is corrected from the RGD non linearity with data post processing.
-The agreement between the OF-CEAS spectrometer and the GC for CO concentrations is typically better than 2 ppb that meets the 2015 WMO recommendation for CO inter-laboratory comparison (Tans and Zellweger, 2016).
-This agreement shows that OF-CEAS instrumental drift on the long term remains acceptable, at the level of accuracy required for atmospheric CO monitoring.
+To reach the best accuracy, the GC is periodically calibrated with a standard gas every 30 min and is corrected from the RGD non-linearity with data post-processing.
+The agreement between the OF-CEAS spectrometer and the GC for CO concentrations is typically better than 2 ppb, which meets the 2015 WMO recommendation for CO inter-laboratory comparison (Tans and Zellweger, 2016).
+This agreement shows that OF-CEAS instrumental drift over the long term remains acceptable at the level of accuracy required for atmospheric CO monitoring.
 Periodic calibrations with a standard gas could become necessary to attain a higher degree of accuracy, since these calibrations could be used to correct the effect of these small drifts.

-OF-CEAS instruments offer other advantages that are rarely associated with high sensitivity and selectivity in gas analy-30 sis.
-The sample volume inside the cavity is bellow 20 cm3 (standard temperature and pressure conditions) and the pressure can be lowered down to a few mbar, opening field applications in trace detection where small volume samples are available such as bubbles of gas trapped in ice cores for climate studies (Faïn et al., 2014; Rhodes et al., 2016; Grilli et al., 2014).
-Additionally, some OF-CEAS analyzers can reach a high sensitivity (below 1 ppb for CO) associated with a short response time (of typically 1 s) that can be exploited in different applications such as in breath analysis to distinguish the respiratory phases (Ventrillard-Courtillot et al., 2009; Maignan et al., 2014) or during tropospheric and stratospheric airborne campaigns to deliver high spatial resolution data for atmospheric models (Romanini et al., 2006; Iannone et al., 2009a).
-OF-CEAS gas

-5 analyzers are now commercialized by AP2E (ProCEAS) that offers presently to measure the concentration of 15 molecular species at high sensitivity with high selectivity.
+OF-CEAS instruments offer other advantages that are rarely associated with high sensitivity and selectivity in gas analysis.
+The sample volume inside the cavity is bellow $20 \,\mathrm{cm}^3$ (standard temperature and pressure conditions), and the pressure can be lowered down to a few mbar, opening field applications in trace detection where small volume samples are available, such as bubbles of gas trapped in ice cores for climate studies (Faïn et al., 2014; Rhodes et al., 2016; Grilli et al., 2014).
+Additionally, some OF-CEAS analysers can reach a high sensitivity (below 1 ppb for CO) associated with a short response time (of typically 1 s) that can be exploited in different applications such as in breath analysis to distinguish the respiratory phases (Ventrillard-Courtillot et al., 2009; Maignan et al., 2014) or during tropospheric and stratospheric airborne campaigns to deliver high spatial resolution data for atmospheric models (Romanini et al., 2006; Iannone et al., 2009a).
+OF-CEAS gas analysers are now commercialized by AP2E (ProCEAS), which offers presently the ability to measure the concentration of 15 molecular species at high sensitivity with high selectivity.

 In order to further enhance the development of the OF-CEAS technique in trace detection and isotopic ratio measurements, the spectral regions that can be exploited have been enlarged to allow new specific molecular absorption signatures.
 It has been demonstrated that this technique is compatible with different kinds of semiconductor lasers.
-Indeed, while OF-CEAS was

-10 previously developed in the NIR with distributed feed-back telecom diode lasers (Morville et al., 2005; Kassi et al., 2006), it has been demonstrated that it is compatible with extended cavity diode lasers that operates in the visible (Courtillot et al., 2006; Horstjann et al., 2014) and with quantum cascade lasers (QCL) (Maisons et al., 2010; Gorrotxategi-Carbajo et al., 2013) and more recently with interband cascade lasers (ICL) (Manfred et al., 2015; Richard et al., 2016) in the mid infrared region.
+Indeed, while OF-CEAS was previously developed in the NIR with distributed feedback telecom diode lasers (Morville et al., 2005; Kassi et al., 2006), it has been demonstrated that it is compatible with extended cavity diode lasers that operate in the visible (Courtillot et al., 2006; Horstjann et al., 2014) and with quantum cascade lasers (Maisons et al., 2010; Gorrotxategi-Carbajo et al., 2013) as well as more recently with interband cascade lasers (Manfred et al., 2015; Richard et al., 2016) in the mid-infrared region.